Patch Patterns

 AutoPiff Rule Mapping

 AutoPiff detects these patch patterns automatically during binary diff analysis.
-Each pattern maps to one or more detection rules:
+Each pattern maps to one or more detection rules that fire when the corresponding code change is identified in a function diff.

 | Patch Pattern | AutoPiff Rule(s) | Example CVE |